 In the past, it has been demonstrated that aspirin was able to reduce the risk of recurrent polyps in the colon.
 However, it was uncertain whether the risk of cancer was changed.
 Now we know that, indeed, regular aspirin, as little as two times a week, has shown a beneficial reduction in risk.
 Of course, aspirin should not be used unless there is concurrence with your physician as bleeding tendencies can occur with its use.

 There is medical research evidence that demonstrates that those people who take a multiple vitamins daily, especially with adequate amounts of the vitamin, folate, have less colon cancer.

 Smoking and Excessive Alcohol

 Is there any disease or disorder where smoking cigarettes and excessive alcohol are not implicated?
 Sad to say, the same holds true for polyps and colon cancer.
 Smokers and those who use excessive alcohol do have

 increased risk of colon cancer.

 There is no one magic dietary bullet, no one simple step to take.
-It is very difficult for scientists to tease out an isolated lifestyle or dietary factor on any health question within a free living population.
+It is very difficult for scientists to tease out an isolated lifestyle or dietary factor on any health question within a free-living population.
 However, one thing is now rather clear.
 The western type of diet with large portions of animal meat, little fiber, low intake of vegetables, and possible low intake of vitamin D and calcium all seem to be major factors.
-The amount of solid information percolating into the medical literature has reached a point where a reasonable balanced colon cancer and polyp prevention program can be outlined.
+The amount of solid information percolating into the medical literature has reached a point where a reasonably balanced colon cancer and polyp prevention program can be outlined.